Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

 To end this section, we remark that the extended Hamiltonian $H_{\e}$ most frequently found in literature is given by (cf, for instance, Refs.~\cite{lanczos,siegel,thirring,stiefel,tsiga,synge})

 According to Eqs.~(\ref{caneq-def1}), the canonical equation for $\d t/\d s$ is obtained as

-Up to arbitrary shifts of the origin of our time scale, we thus {\em identify\/} $t(s)$ with $s$.
+Up to arbitrary shifts of the origin of our time scale, we thus \emph{identify} $t(s)$ with $s$.
 As all other partial derivatives of $H_{\e}$ coincide with those of $H$, so do the respective canonical equations.
-The system description in terms of $H_{\e}$ from Eq.~(\ref{H1-triv}) is thus {\em identical\/} to the conventional description and does not provide any additional information.
-The extended Hamiltonian~(\ref{H1-triv}) thus constitutes the {\em trivial extended Hamiltonian}.
+The system description in terms of $H_{\e}$ from Eq.~(\ref{H1-triv}) is thus \emph{identical} to the conventional description and does not provide any additional information.
+The extended Hamiltonian~(\ref{H1-triv}) thus constitutes the simplest form of a \emph{trivial extended Hamiltonian}.